BelleNottelling/ArcPatcher/README.md

 4. Re-launch Arc Control and enjoy the patches!

 ## License
-ArcPatcher is licensed under the [Apache 2.0](https://github.com/BelleNottelling/ArcPatcher/blob/main/LICENSE) license.
+ArcPatcher is licensed under the [Apache 2.0](https://github.com/BelleNottelling/ArcPatcher/blob/main/LICENSE) license and comes under no warrenty.